Skip to main content

 How qualitative testing can fail employers in legal cases

-If you are an employer, the accuracy of test results is one crucial thing that helps you comply with safety regulations.
-To add to that, it also protects your employees against workplace hazards.
-Things could go wrong if issues or legal cases arise against an employer in the future.
+If you are an employer, the accuracy of test results (and good record-keeping) are crucial things that help you comply with safety regulations.
+Obviously, the most important consideration is that it also protects your employees against workplace hazards.
+Things could go wrong if issues or legal cases arise against an employer in the future as a result of improper testing or poor record-keeping.
 When you fail to present a defensible fit test, the court may not hold a judgment in your favor.

 • These tests heavily rely on the wearer’s or test subject’s honesty.